The Volokh Conspiracy

 This doesn't work for me.
 Article III, Section 1 creates "Offices" of "Judges … of the supreme and inferior Courts."
 Necessarily, holding the "Office" of judge of the supreme Court means acting in a judicial capacity as a member of the supreme Court, not simply having the title and filling in occasionally.
 This constitutionally defined office can't be redefined by statute to mean the office of acting in a judicial capacity as a member of the supreme Court for a while and then doing something else for the balance of one's tenure.
 (Otherwise, Congress could define the "Office" of Supreme Court Justice as serving as a Justice for 5 years and then serving as dogcatcher in East Outback, Alaska, for the rest of the time).
 And Article III, Section 1 goes on to say that the judges shall hold "their Offices"—that is, their offices as members of the Supreme Court—during good behaviour.

-Ramsey's critique implicitly highlights a possible negative consequence of assuming Congress has the power to impose term limits by statute: If Congress can impose an 18 year term limit, they can also impose much shorter ones, such as five year limit or a two year limit.
+Ramsey's critique implicitly highlights a possible negative consequence of assuming Congress has the power to impose term limits by statute: If Congress can impose an 18 year term limit, they can also impose much shorter ones, such as a five year limit or a two year limit.
 That would make it easy for any party that controls both Congress and the White House to get rid of justices whose rulings they dislike, and replace them with more supportive jurists.
 And if Congress can impose term limits on all justices, they can also selectively impose them on specific justices it especially wants to get rid of, while leaving the others alone.
 For example, if a Democratic Congress wished to get rid of Gorsuch, Kavanaugh, or Amy Coney Barrett (assuming she gets confirmed), they could pass a law imposing very short terms on justices appointed in 2017, 2018, and 2020, respectively.
 Republicans could use similar tactics to target liberal justices who might otherwise become thorns in their side.

 One can argue that politicians would be prevented from doing such things by political norms.
 But, as we have all seen in recent years, norms have a way of fraying and even collapsing in times of intense polarization.
 If you're a Democrat, would you really trust Republicans to follow norms on this issue, when it becomes inconvenient for them to do so?
 If you're a Republican, would you trust the Democrats to do the same?